data-twister/location/README.md

 ### Postal Codes

 The data for postal codes comes from the [geonames](http://www.geonames.org/) project.
 This project has scripts to download all or individual postal code files via the --source option.

+### Mix Tasks
+one must first refresh the applications task lists by running `mix compile` tasks can then be viewed via `mix help`